How to deal with roundabouts - video guide

 3. Signal left.

 4. Approach carefully, looking to your right and ahead.
-Giving way to the right.
+Give way to the right.

 5. Once you have an opportunity to your right, go and keep left.